 On the other hand, you may find that some people have become addicted to nearly any substances that alter their natural brain chemistry.
 Some addicts have stated that they drew evident lines between the drugs that they would take and the drugs that they would never touch, all the time not realizing that sticking with a family of specific drugs was still a serious problem.

 Being addicted to several substances is called “polysubstance dependence” in the DSM, and it involves an addiction to three or more drug families.
 The three most commonly cited include hallucinogens, depressants, and stimulants.

 Just like a person who tries a drug once is not necessarily an addict, a person who has used multiple drugs over the course of their lives is not polysubstance addicted.
 Instead, the DSM states that for a person to be considered addicted to multiple substances, they must meet three of the following seven criteria:

 - You have a high tolerance for your drug of choice.

 - You cannot stop using this drug.

 - Your drug use is interfering with your day to day life.

 - You spend lots of time using drugs or trying to get drugs.

 - You lose control of many drugs you have taken.

 - You go into a physical withdrawal when you stop taking the drug.

 - You keep using the drug even after it has adverse effects on your life and your emotional and physical health.

-If you or someone you love are dealing with an addiction to multiple substances, it is essential for you to remember that this is not something that is a hopeless situation.
+If you or someone you love are dealing with multiple addictions, it is essential for you to remember that this is not something that is a hopeless situation.
 Though this situation can be dangerous to your health and your life, recovery is possible.
 The recovery options may be more complicated than the treatment for a single point drug addiction, but in many cases, the initial steps are the same.